 Georgia 30-Day Letter

-Drivers arrested for Driving Under the Influence (DUI) in Georgia have 30 business days from the date of their arrest to submit an appeal letter to stop the suspension of their license.
+Drivers arrested for Driving Under the Influence (DUI) in Georgia have 30 days from the date of their arrest to submit an appeal letter to stop the suspension of their license.
 This is known as the 30 Day Rule and the letter drivers must submit is called the 30 Day Letter.

 How To Submit a 30 Day Letter?